phasi/pam-oidc-auth/README.md

 # pam-oidc-auth

 This is a Open ID Connect module for Linux PAM (Pluggable Authentication Modules).
-It allows you to configure a so-called "device login" flow for your linux machines that most cloud platforms use leveraging the [pam_exec.so](https://www.man7.org/linux/man-pages/man8/pam_exec.8.html).
+It allows you to configure a so-called "device login" flow for your linux machines that most cloud platforms use, leveraging the [pam_exec.so](https://www.man7.org/linux/man-pages/man8/pam_exec.8.html).

 ## Get started